Troymims08/HelloWorld-22/README.md

 Hello world is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

-Time spent: 1 hours spent in total
+Time spent: 4 hours spent in total

-## Required Features
+User Stories

+The following **required** functionality is completed:

-* [ ] Image and introductory message displayed on screen
+* [x] Image and introductory message displayed on screen
 * [ ] Button displayed on screen
-* [ ] Toast with message appears when button is pressed
+* [x] Toast with message appears when button is pressed

 The following **optional** features are implemented: